US inflation dips from 4-decade high but still causing pain

 Blackmon has cut back on meat, and “a steak is almost out of the question,” she said.
 Instead, she is eating more salads and canned soups.

-David Irby, 57, of Halifax, Virginia, said he is also cutting back on food and other expenses.
-A veteran who retired on disability in 2015, Irby said he has switched to chicken from beef, quit buying bacon and doesn’t buy junk food like his favorite treat, Cheetos.
+Likewise, David Irby of Halifax, Virginia, said he’s been cutting back on food and other higher-cost expenses.
+A veteran who retired on disability in 2015, Irby, 57, said he has switched to chicken from beef and quit buying bacon or junk food, like his favorite treat, Cheetos.

-Irby’s biggest worry is replacing his 22-year-old Ford truck, which isn’t reliable on long trips.
-A new one costs $50,000 while a five-year old used version is about $40,000.
+Irby’s biggest worry?
+Replacing his 22-year-old Ford truck, which is no longer reliable on long trips.
+A new one costs $50,000.
+Even a 5-year old used version is about $40,000.

 “I don’t know how people on a fixed income can buy a vehicle now,” he said.
 “It takes me almost two years to make $40,000.”

+Southwest Airlines said last month that it foresees much higher revenue and profits this year as Americans flood airports after having postponed travel for two years.
+Southwest said its average fare soared 32% in the first three months of the year from the same period last year.

+There are, though, signs that supply chains are improving for some goods.
+Wednesday’s report showed that prices for appliances and clothing both fell 0.8%, while the cost of used cars dropped 0.4%, the third straight decline.
+Used cars and other goods drove much of the initial inflation spike last year as Americans stepped up spending after vaccines became widespread.

-Beyond the financial strain for households, inflation is posing a serious political problem for President Joe Biden and congressional Democrats in the midterm election season, with Republicans arguing that Biden’s $1.9 trillion financial support package last March overheated the economy by flooding it with stimulus checks, enhanced unemployment aid and child tax credit payments.
+Inflation is also posing a serious political problem for President Joe Biden and congressional Democrats in the midterm election season, with Republicans arguing that Biden’s $1.9 trillion financial support package last March overheated the economy by flooding it with stimulus checks, enhanced unemployment aid and child tax credit payments.

 On Tuesday, Biden sought to take the initiative and declared inflation “the No. 1 problem facing families today” and “my top domestic priority.”